srmedinac/APIC/README.md

 ### Data

-Whole-slide images of core-needle prostate biopsies were used for this study.
-For the computational phenotyping and feature extraction, all regions of interest of 1024x1024 pixels with at least 70% tissue at 40x magnification (NRG/RTOG 0521) or 20x magnification (CHAARTED) are considered.
+Whole-slide images of core-needle prostate biopsies were used for this study from two landmark phase III clinical trials (CHAARTED, NRG/RTOG 0521).
 Quality control assessment was performed using [HistoQC](https://github.com/choosehappy/HistoQC) (Janowczyk et al. 2019).
 The data is available upon request from the corresponding authors and approval from NRG Oncology RTOG and ECOG-ACRIN.

 ### Patch extraction